Wide Grip v. Narrow Grip Rows

 Proper wide-grip rows will not overuse the shoulders.
 Do not lift your shoulders when doing a row.
 A wide-grip row is different from a face pull.
 The focus should be on the back muscles.
 Using too much of the shoulders can cause injury.
 This is why the bar is only pulled to the upper abominable, and not all the way up to the shoulders or higher.
 Elbows should be pointed about 30 degrees away from the body, not completely perpendicular.
 Think of doing a bench press backwards.

-Finally, be aware that because the wide-grip row uses less lats, you will probably be able to move less weight than a narrow-grip row.
+Finally, be aware that because the wide-grip row uses less lats than a narrow grip row, you will probably be able to move less weight than a narrow-grip row.

 Narrow Grip Rows